-If you are creating integrations for your products you will want a Python developer to be available.
-While a great deal of content can be created for the platform without developers, building your own integration requires a resource.
+If you are creating integrations for your products on Demisto, you will need a Python developer.
+While a great deal of automation content (Playbooks, Dashboards, Layouts, etc.), can be created for the platform without developers, building your own integration requires such a resource.

 At minimum you will need the following capabilities:

 - Intermediate knowledge of Python 3.x (including basic concepts of linting and unit testing)

 - A strong understanding of your product's capabilities

 - A strong understanding of your product's APIs